Klipper3d/klipper/docs/Config_Reference.md

 #accel_chip_x:
 #accel_chip_y:
 #   Names of the accelerometer chips to use for measurements for each
 #   of the axis.
-Can be useful, for instance, on bed slinger printer,
+Can be useful, for instance, on i3 style printer,
 #   if two separate accelerometers are mounted on the bed (for Y axis)
 #   and on the toolhead (for X axis).
 These parameters have the same
 #   format as 'accel_chip' parameter.
 Only 'accel_chip' or these two